 My research interest include infrared and (sub)millimetre studies of star forming regions, particularly outflows and jets from young stars; young variables and transients (FUors and EXors); Galactic Plane surveys and the ISM; stellar evolution and protoplanetary nebulae.

 A Catalogue of Molecular Hydrogen Emission-Line Objects (MHOs) in outflows from young stars (the MHO Catalogue) has been compiled and is actively being maintained at this web site.
 The "MHO" acronym has been approved by the IAU, and an accompanying paper has been published in A&A. Our goal is to maintain the catalogue, adding new H2 flows as they are discovered; we hope that in future workers in the field will submit new discoveries to the database, and use the MHO acronym when identifying their objects.
 See the above link for full details, to contribute to the catalogue, and/or to request numbers for new objects or outflows.

-A Near-IR Narrow-Band Imaging Survey of the Galactic Plane, originally proposed as a large campaign project, was approved as a long-term PATT project in 2009 (U/09B/8).
+A UKIRT Wide-field Infrared Survey for H2 (UWISH2), originally proposed as a large campaign project, was approved as a long-term PATT project in 2009 (U/09B/8).
 Additional time - to extend the survey through the Galactic Center, and to map Cygnus-X and a few other regions at high galactic longitudes - was awarded in 2013 (U/13A/01).
 The primary goal of UWISH2 (and its extension) was to obtain deep, near-IR imaging of the Galactic plane between 358 ≤ l ≤ 65 degrees, covering a latitude range of -1.5 ≤ b ≤ +1.5 degrees, in H2 1-0S(1).
 The full campaign proposal (from November 2006) is available here.
 Much of the UWISH2 survey area has also recently been imaged in [FeII] emission; this project is known as UWIFE.